-You want to accept all the practice that you can.
-Get so that you can do the best that you possibly can.
+You want to practice as much as possible.
 The most that you can do in these situations is to give it your all and try your best.
 As long as you put in all your effort you will get what you deserve.

-Look at Practice Tests
+2. Look at Practice Tests

 They had to take the ACT once and they watch students take it every single year, so they are actually pretty educated on the ACT.

 Even though they might have taken it several years ago, it is likely that they have continued to help students prepare every year that they have been a teacher.

-Don’t Be Afraid to Ask for Help
+3. Don’t Be Afraid to Ask for Help

 Because the ACT is so vital to your college career and your future, it is imperative that you understand that it is okay to ask others for help.

 Your teachers want you to do the best that you can, don’t forget that.
 If your friends are older and have already taken the test, get all of the information out of them that you can.

-Tutors are Always an Option
+4. Tutors are Always an Option

 If you are very concerned about your actual ACT score, don’t forget that people actually get paid to help students obtain their optimal ACT scores.
 If you have the money, it is definitely worth the extra practice, tips, and techniques.